AdamBoley/Fleet-Command/README.md

 The Lost Fleet series by Jack Campbell is a favourite of mine, and the battle sequences described in it inspired many concepts in this project, such as the targeting of small parts of enemy groups, the use of Marines in boarding actions, the consideration of supply levels and the overall narrative structure of the game.

 This [Free Code Camp](https://www.freecodecamp.org/news/if-name-main-python-example/) article was used to implement the dunder name == dunder main code that wraps the main function.
 Whilst not strictly necessary for a single file program, this was done as a demonstration of best practices, and allows run.py to imported into other files, if the future work of the project demands that.

+This [Stack Overflow post](https://stackoverflow.com/questions/983354/how-to-make-a-python-script-wait-for-a-pressed-key) was used to implement the 'Press enter to continue' function

 [This blog post by a pythonista](http://www.doolanshire.net/) introduced me to Lanchester's Square Law, which allowed me to implement the combat power calculations in the fight_engagement function.